Using your Drutopia site¶

 Drutopia End User Documentation

-Log in via the login block in the footer region using your user name and password.
+Log in via the login link (located in the top, right hand region above the main menu) using your user name and password.

 Note: If you do not have the user login block enabled, append